TobyBladen/square/README.md

 more CPU cycles.
 If you are working on a application where optimal performance is absolutely critical, for example, a game engine in C++, this can be a big deal.
-However, in my opinion, in the context of a your typical
+However, in my opinion, in the context of a typical
 TypeScript web app, the overhead is normally acceptable.
-Especially of the developer is aware of the problem and willing to fall back on mutable objects in the handful of cases where it is really important for performance.
+This is especially true if the developer is aware of the problem and willing to fall back on mutable objects in the handful of cases where it is really important for performance.